OscPop/Transkribo/README.md

 ## Finding the right parameters
 It is difficult to figure out which parameters are the optimal ones since there is no ground-truth to automatically compute the performance of a specific model.
 The evaluation is currently done by visually inspecting the output in terms of accuracy, spelling, sentence length and coherence.

+## Future ideas
+There are instances where a teams transcription is not available, for instance when the interview (or any audio file for that matter) was done outside of Teams.
+In this case whisper will only allow us to get the transcribed speech, and we can't assign speaker labels for the speech segments.
+To deal with these cases, I tried experimenting a bit with automatic speaker recognition.
+The speaker recognition just needed to be told how many speakers were present in the audio and it would assign each speech segment with a tag such as "speaker 1".
+One could then go in afterwards and map the speakers with their real names.
+The speaker recognition was not that reliable however.

+### Sensitive information
+An advantage of being able to use the models locally on your own computer and having a reliable speaker recognition in place, is the possibility of using it to transcribe audio that is considered confidential or sensitive.
+The audio could be processed and treated in an isolated environment.